jonburdon/boutique_ado_v1/README.md

 * Update profile -> views.py to get profile and return it to the template.
 * Update profile template to display ` {{ profile }}`

+* Create forms.py in profile app by refactoring code from checkout app
+* Add this form to views.py

+* Update profile.html
+* Update models.py
+* Update profile.css and countryfield.js to style the country field correctly.

 ## Useful Documentation:
 Django models, eg field types: https://docs.djangoproject.com/en/3.0/ref/models/fields/